Dear Secretary Pete: Let's Meet to Reimagine Equitable Infrastructure

 Jax Bari

-Background Up until August 2018 when Jax was diagnosed with Celiac Disease (just before starting Kindergarten), we took our food freedom for granted.
-We enjoyed our food privilege with the spontaneity of food whereby we could eat whatever and wherever we wanted, including when we traveled (i.e., fast food in the airport terminal).
+Up until August 2018 when Jax was diagnosed with Celiac Disease (just before starting Kindergarten), we took our food freedom for granted.
+We enjoyed the spontaneity of food and could eat whatever and wherever we wanted, including when we traveled (i.e., fast food in the airport terminal).

-Now, as parents of a child with Celiac Disease, our entire family has embraced its new normal.
+As parents of a child with Celiac Disease, we have embraced its new normal.
 We are working to foster greater understanding and inclusion of those who suffer from Celiac Disease and food allergies in life's daily activities that involve food, especially at school and while traveling away from home.
 We have had numerous experiences with the food deserts on planes, at airports, at highway rest stops, etc.

-Jax wants to share a day in the life from a travel perspective so Secretary Pete can help those with food allergies and intolerances.
+Jax wants to share a day in the life from a travel perspective so Secretary Pete can help those with Celiac Disease and food allergies.

 15+ hours after leaving your hotel in Colorado, you arrive at Philadelphia International Airport (PHL), again to find no safe Gluten Free food options.
 Imagine someone not being able to use the restroom for 15+ hours since there was not an ADA accessible bathroom.
-That is just not acceptable or humane.
+That is not acceptable and it's inhumane.

 The rest of the family also cannot practically eat because how would that make your child feel watching his parents and sister have a meal, while there is no safe Gluten Free meal available for him.